oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.7  Will Message

-The CONNECT control packet, described in [MQTT-v5.0](#mqtt-v50), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
-OpenC2 does not use the MQTT last will message feature.
+The CONNECT control packet, described in [MQTT-v5.0](#mqtt-v50), Section 3.1, provides a Will Message feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
+OpenC2 does not use the MQTT Will Message feature.

 ## 2.8 Clean Start Flag